pkriete/dobby/README.md

       s.process = 'jekyll'
     end

-Giving our configuration a start command and a process name (or stop command) tells Dobby how  it can start and stop this service.
+Giving you configuration a start command and a process name (or stop command) tells Dobby how it can start and stop this service.
 Let's try that.
 Jekyll does not start as a daemon, so we will need two terminal windows:

     dobby start jekyll